xernyuii/DiskCleaner/README.md

 ```

 Use CleanToolAdmin.py to control the action, option "--mode" and "--config" are required.
-conf.json is for setting options and configuration.
++ conf.json is for setting options and configuration.
++ record.json is a staging area to record the files scanned.

 ```bash
 Usage: